|BIOGRAPHY OF PETER THABIT JONES|

 He was the organiser and co-Director of DYLAN THOMAS IN WALES, a 12-week literary seminar offered by Knox College (Illinois, America), in cooperation with the Carl Sandburg Birthplace (America), The Seventh Quarry Swansea Poetry Magazine, Cross-Cultural Communications (New York), and the Welsh Assembly Government in New York.
 In America, students studied the life and literary works of Dylan Thomas; in Wales, they studied the impact of Wales' natural history and cultural dynamics on Thomas' work.
 The organiser and Director in America was poet and professor Robin Metz of Knox College.
 The seminar took place in March 2010.

 Peter returned to America in Spring 2010.
 He was visiting poet at Binghamton University, hosted by Maria Mazziotti Gillan and his New York publisher Stanley H. Barkan; and he gave readings and talks at various venues in New York, including Baruch College.
 He then travelled to Big Sur, Cailfornia, for a series of readings.
 He resided there as a writer-in-residence, hosted by poet and artist Carolyn Mary Kleefeld, for the month of May.
-His recently published verse drama, THE BOY AND THE LION'S HEAD, had its world-premiere in Monterey, California, directed and produced by John Dotson, a poet, dramatist, and biographer.
+His recently published verse drama, THE BOY AND THE LION'S HEAD, had its world-premiere in Carmel, California, directed and produced by John Dotson, a poet, dramatist, and biographer.
 Martin Shears, a Monterey singer-songwriter, was commissioned to write an Overture for the performance of the verse drama.

 A new poetry collection, POEMS FROM A CABIN ON BIG SUR, about Peter's time as a writer-in-residence, was published by Cross-Cultural Communications, New York, in May 2011.
 The poems are accompanied by a selection of photos and an introduction by New York's Vince Clemente, a poet, critic, and Emeritus Professor of Poetry.
+Peter has since been a writer-in-residence for two months in Big Sur in 2011, 2012, 2013, and 2014, where he has also participated in events in Monterey and at the Henry Miller Memorial Library in Big Sur.
+He has written a drama, THE FIRE IN THE WOOD, based on the reclusive Big Sur sculptor Edmund Kara, who is famous for his sculpture of Elizabeth Taylor in the film THE SANDPIPER, which also featured Richard Burton, and his sculpture The Phoenix installed on the patio of the Nepenthe Restaurant, Big Sur.
+The drama will be published in 2015.

 His poems STONES and BEREAVEMENT were featured in RHYTHMS…Winter to Fall and Other Works, an exhibition by New York’s Adel Gorgy at the Bay Area Friends of the Fine Arts Gallery, 47 Gillette Avenue, Sayville, New York, in October 2011.